Difficult Emotions are Allies in Disguise

 I went through a few more layers of unfolding realization, and came to this:

-"I realized that my panicky feelings were not only to do with how I felt as a teenager, but also to do with my overall feelings of shame and rejection of self, which is nested in the shame, pain, fear, and anxiety we're all feeling collectively."
+"I realized that my panicky feelings were not only to do with how I felt as a teenager, but also to do with my overall feelings of shame and rejection of self, which perhaps is also has something to do with the shame, pain, fear, and anxiety we're all feeling collectively."

 In his post "The Golden Scaffolding of a New World," Matt Licata reminds us that: